 I also like to start with the most interesting part.
 The eyes are the heart and soul of the subject and in a way, the rest is padding.
 The best bit is always the face.
 You can go wrong at the peripherals or fade it out and leave it as a sketch.

 It is essential that your proportions are accurate.
-If you use the grid system there should be no reason, apart from lens distortion, that your proportions are wrong.
+If you use the grid method there should be no reason, apart from lens distortion, that your proportions are wrong.

 All you are doing is laying in the contour lines, one box at a time.
 What could be simpler than that?
 In many ways, you might ask yourself why not trace the photo and cut out the work?